 Accepted residents are expected to be present in their assigned studio during class hours and to contribute up to 10 hours of work per week in the main studio.
 These work hours are coordinated and overseen by the faculty in the resident's discipline.
 In exchange, the school will provide workspace, access to facilities, and supportive instruction.
 The resident is invited to participate in the full range of studio activities.

 Participants may be those seeking additional studio experience prior to undergraduate or graduate study, early career professionals, or teachers on leave who wish to work again in an academic studio environment.
 The faculty in each discipline make decisions concerning appropriate candidates.

-Inquiries should be made to the Studio Residency Program, School for American Crafts, College of Imaging Arts and Sciences, Rochester Institute of Technology, 73 Lomb Memorial Drive, Rochester, NY 14623-5603.
+Inquiries should be made to the Studio Residency Program, School for American Crafts, College of Art and Design, Rochester Institute of Technology, 73 Lomb Memorial Drive, Rochester, NY 14623-5603.

 Quarter Curriculum - For Reference Only